crodier/software-blog/_posts/2025-03-13-microservices-myths.md

 if I were the only person in the company.
 If you would not, then it is probably a bad idea to be doing it even in a large company.
 Why is this true?
-Because microservices are only one way to break up code - did you know?
-Modules of software development have existed since the dawn of time, and distributed open source teams (linux), have been wildly productive.
+Because microservices are only one way to break up code.

-If you already didn't know how to code using interfaces and object orientation, then you should not be jumping to microservices.
+Modules of software
+development are the primary way teams share ownership of a large system.

+Distributed open source teams (linux), have been wildly productive.

+Start coding first with
+interfaces and object orientation, and save service boundaries for after these clean lines have first been proven in one local dev environment, _where it is fully working, after the split has been made._

 ### Correctness of a distributed system